 The ancient Sun Temples of the Old Kingdom lacked the dark, enclosed shrines found at Karnak or Luxor Temple.
 While Heliopolis is no longer with us in its original form, Nyussere’s Sun Temple at Abu Gorab gives us an idea of what these temples were like.

-But instead of building a large obelisk, it appears that Akhenaten preferred to have his main altar in an entirely empty courtyard.
+But instead of building a large obelisk, as was common at those temples, Akhenaten apparently preferred to have his main altar in an entirely empty courtyard.

 Notably, Akhenaten never created statues for the Aten, and he likely just worshipped the sun directly.
-But the claim by modern scholars that he’d totally done away with idolatry is inaccurate, as he placed many statues of himself and likely Nefertiti around his temples.
+But the claim by many that he’d totally done away with idolatry is inaccurate, as he placed many statues of himself and likely Nefertiti around his temples.

 Aside from the main central altar, the temple consisted of 730 smaller altars in the central court.
 That means that each side contained 365 of them.